HiImKarl/Tensors/README.md

 Tensor Template header-only library.
 Everything except tensor addition and subtraction has to be user implemenented.
+The library consists only of one headerfile, just include "tensors.hh" and everything is good to go.

-Tensors are multi-dimensional arrays.
-This library consists only of one headerfile, just include "tensors.hh" and everything is good to go.
+More examples are located in test/test.cpp

 ## Decleration:
 ```c++